wlgeo/woolly-rhinoceros/README.md

 - Jupyter Notebook or JupyterLab using the ArcGIS Pro Python environment
 - NumPy, pandas, Matplotlib, xlrd, and openpyxl

-The included `maxent.jar` is MaxEnt 3.4.4, distributed under the MIT License.
-See the [official MaxEnt repository](https://github.com/mrmaxent/Maxent) for its licence and third-party licence information.

 ### Repository structure

 ```text